-I'm a true peer with my business counterparts.
-I help my colleagues sense opportunity, respond and innovate.
+I am a true peer with my business counterparts.
+I help my colleagues to sense opportunity, to respond, and to innovate.
 In fact, I guide my peers in affecting change within the business through my ability to turn chaos and bottlenecks into efficient flow of value.
-Thanks to my agile approach in defining and supporting the business, I positively impact all levels of my company-from teams creating valued features, to sets of projects that deliver components which combine into valuable products or initiatives, to the flexibility with which I can adapt investment allocations to take advantage of market opportunities.
+Thanks to my agile approach in defining and supporting the business, I positively impact all levels of my company: from teams creating valued features, to sets of projects that deliver components which combine into valuable products or initiatives, to the flexibility with which I can adapt investment allocations to take advantage of market opportunities.

 If scenario B resonates with you, congratulations.
-You're one of few; a visionary and front-runner in your peer group.
-You've smoothed out some of the obstacles that your organization once caused.
-You've adopted enterprise scale agile and continuous delivery, and your operations teams are now fully connected into your delivery groups.
-You have innovation everywhere-from engineering hackathons to initiatives that use Enterprise Lean Startup methods.
-Your entire company, from business owners to front-line customer support and even your customers, vendors and suppliers, is engaged in quarterly steering-a cadence of planning, budgeting, disseminating knowledge, and gaining visibility and alignment.
+You are one of few; a visionary and front-runner in your peer group.
+You have smoothed out some of the obstacles that your organization once caused.
+You have adopted enterprise scale agile and continuous delivery, and your operations teams are now fully connected into your delivery groups.
+You have innovation everywhere: from engineering hackathons to initiatives that use Enterprise Lean Startup methods.
+Your entire company, from business owners to front-line customer support and even your customers, vendors, and suppliers, is engaged in quarterly steering, which is a cadence of planning, budgeting, disseminating knowledge, and gaining visibility and alignment.
 Your business can dynamically adjust to take advantage of new market opportunities without creating churn or disrupting organizational health.
 You have a true sense of sustained exploration and innovation.
-You've attained business agility-when an organization can sense and respond to change quickly and confidently, and as a matter of everyday business.
+You have attained business agility, which is when an organization can sense and respond to change quickly and confidently, and as a matter of everyday business.

-As Gene Kim, co-author of "The Phoenix Project" would say, "You have become a high-performing unicorn, transcending the experience of the lower-performing horses."1
+As Gene Kim, co-author of The Phoenix Project would say, "You have to become a high-performing unicorn, transcending the experience of the lower-performing horses."

-If you're not a unicorn now but want to be one, keep reading.
+If you are not a unicorn yet but want to be one, keep reading.